bradcar/bno08x_i2c_spi_MicroPython/README.md

 ## SPI Setup

 Requirements to using Sparkfun BNO086 with SPI
-1. must clear i2c jumper when using SPI or UART (https://docs.sparkfun.com/SparkFun_VR_IMU_Breakout_BNO086_QWIIC/assets/board_files/SparkFun_VR_IMU_Breakout_BNO086_QWIIC_Schematic_v10.pdf)
+1. One must clear i2c jumper when using SPI or UART (https://docs.sparkfun.com/SparkFun_VR_IMU_Breakout_BNO086_QWIIC/assets/board_files/SparkFun_VR_IMU_Breakout_BNO086_QWIIC_Schematic_v10.pdf)
-2. must have solder blob ONLY on SP1, must have Wake pin connect to a pin.
+2. One must have solder blob ONLY on SP1, must have Wake pin connect to a pin.
-3. UART MUST be set to baudrate=3000000
+3. UART must be set to baudrate=3000000

 In order to use SPI on most sensor boards instead of I2C you must often have to add ONE solder blob on PS1.
 On the back side of Sparkfun BNO086 and Adafruit BNO085, one needs a solder blob to bridge PS1 which will set PS1 high for SPI operation.
-The PS0(Wake_pin) is connect to a gpio.
+The PS0(Wake_pin) must be connected to a gpio (wake_pin), be careful not put a solder blog on PS0.
-This driver will used the wake-pin after reset as a ‘wake’ signal taking the BNO08X out of sleep for communication with the BNO08X.
+This driver uses the wake-pin after reset as a ‘wake’ signal taking the BNO08X out of sleep for communication with the BNO08X.

-Do not put a solder blog on PS0, it must be connected to a wake_pin.

     from machine import SPI, Pin
     from spi import BNO08X_SPI